-DMI's role: P eter Ukkonen will make his PhD-work on this project on developing efficient machine learning techniques for radiation computations in weather and climate models.
+DMI's role: Peter Ukkonen will make his PhD-work on this project on developing efficient machine learning techniques for radiation computations in weather and climate models.
 Eigil Kass (KU) and Kristian Pagh Nielsen are supervisors.

-Period: Oct.2018 - Sep.2021.
+Period: 1.Oct.2018 - 30.Sep.2021.

 Collaborators: ECMWF (project coordinator), Deutsches Klimarechenzentrum GMBH, Max-Planck-Gesellschaft zur Foerderung der Wissenschaften eV, Eidgenoessisches Department des Inneren, Barcelona Supercomputing Center, Commissariat a l'Energie Atomique et aux Energies Alternatives, Loughborough University, Institut Royal Meteorologique de Belgique, Politecnico di Milano, Fondazione Centro Euro-Mediterraneo sui Cambiamenti Climitici, and Bull SAS.